yshramko/bigdata-procamp/labs/spark/lab1-df/README.md

- ## How to connect to submit a Spark job
+ ## How to submit a Spark job from GCP

 1. Start GCP console (if you don't have GCP CLI on your host machine)
 2. Connect to your Dataproc cluster master node